Fishing industry: Disputes in the Americas

 Following the collapse of the Atlantic northwest cod fishery in 1992, a dispute arose between Canada and the European Union over the right to fish Greenland halibut (also known as turbot) just outside of Canada's exclusive economic zone in the Grand Banks of Newfoundland.
 The dispute became known as the Turbot War.
 On 9 March 1995, in response to observations of foreign vessels fishing illegally in Canadian waters and using illegal equipment outside of Canada's EEZ, Canadian officials boarded and seized the Spanish trawler Estai in international waters on the Grand Banks.
 Throughout March, the Spanish Navy deployed patrol ships to protect fishing boats in the area, and Canadian forces were authorized to open fire on any Spanish vessel showing its guns.
 Canada and the European Union reached a settlement on 15 April which led to significant reforms in international fishing agreements.

 Disputes in Europe

 Iceland is one of the largest consumers in the world and in 1972, a dispute occurred between UK and Iceland because of Iceland's announcement of an Exclusive Economic Zone (EEZ) to reduce overfishing.
 This dispute is called the Cod Wars, direct confrontations between Icelandic patrol vessels and British warships.

 Nowadays in Europe in general, countries are searching for a way to recover their fishing industries.
 Overfishing of EU fisheries is costing 3.2 billion euros a year and 100,000 jobs according to a report.
-So Europe is constantly looking for some collective actions that could be taken to prevent overfishing.
+So Europe is looking for some actions that could be taken to prevent overfishing.